Jane Wilson: Later career

 In the late 1960s, Wilson increasingly painted still lifes, continuing through the 1970s.
 In the early 1980s, she returned to painting landscapes.

 In 1970, Wilson and her family appeared in Alice Neel's painting The Family (John Gruen, Jane Wilson, and Julia).

 Wilson's image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

-In 1999, Wilson began exhibiting with DC Moore Gallery, New York.

-In 2002, Wilson received the Lifetime Achievement Award from Guild Hall Museum in East Hampton, New York.
+In 2002, Wilson received the Lifetime Achievement Award from the Guild Hall Museum in East Hampton, New York.

-New York Times art critic Roberta Smith praised Wilson's recent work in 2009: "DC Moore Gallery is showing Jane Wilson's latest luminous landscapes, which may be her best.
+The New York Times art critic Roberta Smith praised Wilson's recent work in 2009: "DC Moore Gallery is showing Jane Wilson's latest luminous landscapes, which may be her best.
 They relegate land or water to a low-lying narrow strip to let light and clouds work their soft magic.
 The real subject here is color, which may make Ms. Wilson a postabstract Color Field painter."

-Elisabeth Sussman has commented on the position of Jane Wilson's paintings in the present day: "What I find so remarkable about confronting Jane Wilson's paintings in the twenty-first century is how elegaic they look and how they simultaneously recall the poetic sensibilities of mid-century, when the syntax was kept simple, when everyday renditions of land and sky or of ordinary life could be at once benevolent and metaphysical--simple situations redolent of the vagaries and complexities of the day-to-day."
+Elisabeth Sussman has commented on the position of Jane Wilson's paintings in the present day: "What I find so remarkable about confronting Jane Wilson's paintings in the twenty-first century is how elegiac they look and how they simultaneously recall the poetic sensibilities of mid-century, when the syntax was kept simple, when everyday renditions of land and sky or of ordinary life could be at once benevolent and metaphysical--simple situations redolent of the vagaries and complexities of the day-to-day."

 Wilson died on January 13, 2015, in New York City, aged 90.

 Process

 In 1961, Wilson described her painting process in Art in America magazine:

 "My paintings are done mostly from memory.
 After making simple indications of mass and movement, I start painting from the top down in thin color washes, working into it with paint a little thicker.
-While painting landscape, my feeling is that the detail and the mass are built on varieties of paint application, but when a painting is finished, these details have somehow become recognizable things.
+While painting landscapes, my feeling is that the detail and the mass are built on varieties of paint applications, but when a painting is finished, these details have somehow become recognizable things.
 It is always a surprise to me how specific my paintings are.
 What I remember as color and paint put in a particular area of the painting because they were needed, has somehow become identifiable landscape elements.
 Figure and still life, however, are more aggressive as subject matter.
 Here my impulse is to pull the background as far forward as possible, to push the subject back into it; to reduce the specific—to insist on the paint and the painting."